cyxzheng/cyxzheng.github.io/_projects/crux.md

 # Lessons and takeaways

 Every grand vision that turns into reality has to start from somewhere.
-Our goal is still ultimately to be the center of everyone’s financial lives, but to start, we need to build a product that meets everyone’s needs, and then some.
+Our goal is still ultimately to be the center of everyone’s financial lives, but to start, we need to build a product that some people love, and then make it work for even more people by learning from our customers.

 When building something from 0, the process is rarely linear.
 A lot of it is figuring things out along the way, and the important thing is to validate it by talking to people outside of the office.
 I found that every customer was at a different level of financial literacy and had different needs, so it was good for us to keep them in the loop throughout the design process.

 Constant communication is extremely important when working with engineering.
-All my design decisions I made with consultation to our principal engineer, as I needed to know if certain things were possible to build on his end.
+All my design decisions I made with consultation to our CTO, as I needed to know if certain things were possible to build on his end.
 The speed at which our app is being built is due to no misunderstandings about what is and isn’t feasible.

 The product and company will continue to evolve.
-Currently, we’re in the pre-launch stage, pending investments.
+Currently, we’re in the pre-launch stage, gearing up to open our first accounts and then moving forward to add the 9,000+ users from our waiting list.
 Until then, [sign up](https://launch.trycrux.com/){:target="_blank"} for our waiting list so you can be notified when we launch the bank of the future.